-This course aims at exposing you to some of the mediums available for conducting business and holding assets in South Africa, namely sole proprietorships, partnerships, trusts and close corporations.
-(Companies are dealt with in Business Structures B.) The emphasis of the course will fall primarily on the nature, establishment, functioning and winding-up of these structures.
+This course aims at exposing you to some of the mediums available for conducting business and holding assets in South Africa, namely sole proprietorships, co-operatives, partnerships and trusts.
+(Companies are dealt with in Company Law A and B.) The emphasis of the course will fall primarily on the nature, establishment, functioning and winding-up of these structures.
+The course aims to give you both the theoretical basis upon which these entities (particularly partnerships and trusts) exist in South African law, and also practical examples and exercises so that you will be confident in dealing with partnership and trust matters as a legal practitioner.